tdilauro/Simplified-wiki/LibraryRegistryDesign.md

 Hopefully we will be able to store library icons as binary objects in the database, and send them inline in the OPDS feeds using `data:` URIs.
 If not, we'll need to store them in an S3 bucket and keep track of the URLs.

 ## Libraries

+Any institution that has a circulation URL is a library.

 ```
 libraries